This is my letter to picking adoptive parents as a birth mother.

 Even after you really know a couple or family, it’s important that you look inward.

-If you have the chance, ask as many questions as you can.
+If you have the chance, ask as many questions as you can at any stage of the journey and with the adoptive parents.
 You’re helping build a home for your child.
 Make sure to lay down a sure foundation by knowing what you won’t compromise on.
 Set up a strong frame to make sure the family can support your child the way you need them to.
 And once everything seems secure within the walls, decorate it to fit the dreams you have for your child.